dxwu2/dwu362.github.io/index.markdown

 - Neural networks (eg: CNN)

 Our initial data exploration will establish baseline models and later transition to higher-performance models.
 We anticipate that non-linear models such as boosting trees (XGBoost) or neural networks will outperform linear models.

-## Potential Results and Discussion
-Quantitative evaluation metrics for our model include:

-Accuracy score as we are predicting whether a list of songs ends up in the top 200 trending or not.

-Another viable option that might produce smoother results would be using R^2 score.
-Instead of just a binary label, we can attribute songs with an actual ranking from 1-200 or even to beyond 200.
-This would give us a better measure of how close our predictions were to their actual rankings.

-Alternative metrics we will explore include NPV, specificity, F1 score, and AUC.

 ## References
 [1] Pham, J., Kyauk, E., & Park, E. (2016).
 Predicting song popularity.
 Dept. Comput.
 Sci., Stanford Univ., Stanford, CA, USA, Tech.
 Rep, 26.